 Spelling is an integral part of children’s reading and writing development.
 As children develop spelling competency, their confidence and independence in writing will increase.

-Reception and Year 1 are taught spellings as part of their daily phonic lessons.
+Reception and Year 1 are taught spellings as part of their daily phonic lessons using Read Write Inc.

-Year 2 are taught daily phonics, using the "No Nonsense Spelling" program with interventions for those children who need a boost with their phonics learning.
+Year 2 and children in Key Stage 2 are taught daily phonics, using the "No Nonsense Spelling" program with interventions for those children who need a boost with their phonics learning.